zshiba/bjs/README.md

 ## Limitation
 Once you put URL in the list by using this extension, the URL will keep being either in the Allow or in the Blcok section.
-To remove the URL from the list, this extesion needs to be removed.
-Please see below to find how to uninstall this extention.
+To remove the URL from the list, this extension needs to be removed from Chrome.
+Please see below for finding how to uninstall this extention.

 ## Uninstall
 1. Launch Chrome, and then open `chrome://extensions/`